jimbateson/jamesbateson.co.uk/src/articles/accessibility-for-content-editors.md

 - Good examples
 - Can adapt and grow
 - Easy to access
-- Could be in document format or a url
+- Could be in document format or a website/page

 ### Reference documents